Altoona Mountain Citys: History

 For its roughly six weeks of play, the Altoona Mountain Citys were managed by Ed Curtis and played in Altoona's Columbia Park.
 Among its roster, catcher Jerrie Moore and shortstop Germany Smith were two of its best players.
 John Murphy and Jim Brown were the team's ace pitchers.

 When Henry Lucas, president of the newest major league, the Union Association, could only find seven teams for his league, he convinced the team, then part of the Inter-State Association, to join the league, with the promise that the Pennsylvania Railroad would provide some backing.

 The Mountain Citys began the 1884 season by playing the top teams in the league, the St. Louis Maroons and the Cincinnati Outlaw Reds, and losing 11 straight.
 The Altoona team's performance against the Maroons was especially hideous; they gave up 92 runs and made 53 errors.
 After finally winning their first game on May 10, the Mountain Citys went 5–8 the rest of the way before folding.
 The team's final game was on May 31, 1884.
 The team was a disaster – attendance was as low as 200 on some games, and averaged slightly more than 1,000 per home game, low figures even for those times.

+Shortly after the club folded, the Kansas City Unions (also known as the Unions or Cowboys) were formed to take over Altoona's games in the schedule; this club played out the remainder of the season.
+Despite a 16-63 (.203 W-L percentage) finish, the franchise was one of only two (the St. Louis club being the other) in the league to make a profit.
+In contemporary newspaper reports, the team had Altoona's record (6-19) combined with their own and were considered to have finished last in an eight-team league.
+The Unions disbanded shortly after the Union Association voted to dissolve after the 1884 season.

-The Altoona Curve, Double-A Affiliate of the Pittsburgh Pirates, saluted the Mountain Citys by changing their names to "The Altoona Mountain City" for every Thursday game.
+The Altoona Curve, Double-A affiliate of the Pittsburgh Pirates, saluted the Mountain Citys by changing their names to "The Altoona Mountain City" for every Thursday game.